ProofGeneral/PG/ci/doc/README.md

  : run the auto-compilation tests in `ci/compile-tests`

 simple-tests
- : run the tests in `ci/simple-tests`
+ : run the Coq tests in `ci/simple-tests`

 test-indent
  : run Coq source code indentation tests

+test-qrhl
+ : run the qRHL tests in `ci/simple-tests`

-The jobs build, check-doc-magic and test-indent run on different Emacs versions but they do not need Coq.
+The jobs build, check-doc-magic, test-indent and test-qrhl run on different Emacs versions but they do not need Coq.
 They therefore use the GitHub hosted ubuntu-latest runner together with the `purcell/setup-emacs` action to install Emacs.

 The jobs test, compile-tests and simple-tests need Coq and Emacs in different version pairs.
-They therefore use the `proofgeneral/coq-emacs` containers build specifically for various Coq/Emacs version pairs for this purpose.
-This is achieved by installing Nix on specific containers from `coqorg/coq`, see `proofgeneral/coq-nix`, and then installing Emacs via Nix.
+They therefore use the `proofgeneral/coq-emacs` docker containers build specifically for various Coq/Emacs version pairs for this purpose.
+This is achieved by installing Nix on specific containers from `coqorg/coq`, see the `proofgeneral/coq-nix` docker repository, and then installing Emacs via Nix.
 There are GitLab and GitHub projects for building these containers in GitLab pipelines.
 However, currently this does not work and the containers are therefore build manually.

 This document ignores Coq point releases (e.g., 8.13.2).
 For one reason we trust the Coq development team to not introduce changes in